Friedrich Kittler: Biography

+Philosophy

+Style

 Among Kittler's theses was his tendency to argue, with a mixture of polemicism, apocalypticism, erudition, and humor, that technological conditions were closely bound up with epistemology and ontology itself.
 This claim and his style of argumention is aptly summed up in his dictum "Nur was schaltbar ist, ist überhaupt"—a phrase that could be translated as "Only that which is switchable, exists" or more freely, "Only that which can be switched, can be."
-This phrase plays both on the concept that in principle any representation can be presented according to the on/off binary logic of computing.
+This phrase plays on the concept that in principle any representation can be presented according to the on/off binary logic of computing.
 Kittler goes one step further by suggesting that, conversely, anything that can't be "switched" can't really "be," at least under current technical conditions.
 He invoked this doctrine on his deathbed in 2011.
 Dying in a hospital in Berlin and sustained only by medical instruments, his final words were "Alle Apparate ausschalten", which translates as "switch off all apparatuses".

-Work
+History of media and science

+One particular focus of Kittler's work is the close relationship between media, technology, military, and science.

+Kittler regularly held seminars [Oberseminar] on History of Media and Science [Medien- und Wissenschaftsgeschichte], on topics ranged from the genealogy of the popes, to Norbert von Hellingrath and Erich von Hornbostel's duties in the First World War.

+In Optical Media (based on a lecture series he gave at Humboldt University in 1999), he traced the history of optical media, from Renaissance linear perspective to modern computer graphics.

+Since 2000, he wrote on the genealogy between music and mathematics.
+He expected to write 8 books on this, starting from ancient Greek and ending with Turing machines, but only 2 were finished before his death.
+In those, he analyzed ancient Greek text fragments and the ancient Greek alphabet as the first vowel alphabet in history.
+He aimed to provide a foundation to European culture based on ancient Greek, regarding his previous works, which described "man" as a cybernetic data processing system, as correct but too bleak.